jofmi/agentpy/docs/overview.rst

 ###############

 The :doc:`reference_sequences` module provides containers for groups of agents.
-The main classes are :class:`AgentList` and :class:`AgentDList`, which come with methods to access and manipulate the whole group of agents.
+The main classes are :class:`AgentList`, :class:`AgentDList`, and :class:`AgentSet`,
+which come with special methods to access and manipulate whole groups of agents.

 For example, when the model defined above calls :func:`self.agents.agent_method`, it will call the method :func:`MyAgentType.agent_method` for every agent in the model.